dessa-oss/atlas/api_docs/sources/ready_code.md

 __Raises__

-TypeError: When a value of a non-supported type is provided as the metric value.
+- __TypeError__: When a value of a non-supported type is provided as the metric value.

 __Notes__